 - You can directly engage and communicate with your customers to build a community of like-minded people.

 Organic social media is another way your brand can build relationships with your customers.
 This digital marketing strategy is free, and it is one of the best ways to tell your small business story and connect with your audience on a personal level.

 Create a Comprehensive Social Media Strategy

 Organic social media fails to reach a large audience compared to the impact of paid social media.
 However, unlike organic social media, paid social media fails to nurture the relationship between your business and your followers long-term.
-So, these two social media strategies should work in tandem with each other to give your business the best chance at succeeding online.
+So, these two social media strategies should work in tandem with each other to give your business the best chance of succeeding online.

-Social media can feel like a daunting task for many small businesses.
+Paid vs. organic social media can feel like a daunting task for many small businesses.
 Crafting a paid and organic social media strategy for your business is a ton of work, but social media is necessary for getting your business visibility online.
 With a successful social media presence, your business will increase brand awareness, attract potential customers, and strengthen your relationships with established customers.

 At Succeeding Small, we specialize in social media marketing to grow your business.
 As a full-service digital marketing agency in Colorado Springs, our goal is to provide your business with a consistent and carefully crafted online presence strategy to get your customers to convert.
 Our team has extensive experience working with social media algorithms, and we have a deep understanding of consumer behavior on social media for both paid and organic strategies.
-If you are ready to take your business’ online presence to the next level, contact Succeeding Small to help your small business grow!
+If you are ready to take your business’s online presence to the next level, contact Succeeding Small to help your small business grow!